Properties of flat-spectrum radio-loud Narrow-Line Seyfert 1 Galaxies: Observational characteristics

-The average optical spectral index of the present sample of RLNLS1s is $\alpha_{\rm o}=-1.0\pm0.8$ (median $-0.8$), in agreement with the previous surveys of RQNLS1 (Constantin \& Shields, 2003) and RLNLS1s (Komossa et al. 2006a, Yuan et al. 2008).
-A comparison with the optical slopes measured by Whalen et al. (2006) reveals similar slopes (particularly, Fig.~4 in Whalen et al. 2006), with some exceptions.
-For J0100$-$0200, Whalen et al. (2006) find $\alpha_{\rm o}\approx -0.25$, while in the present work, we find (from SDSS photometry) $\alpha_{\rm o}\approx 1.18$.
-Other cases of changes in the sign of the slope were J1159+2838 (from $\alpha_{\rm o}\approx 0.19$ to $-0.04$) and J1421+2824 (from $\alpha_{\rm o}\approx 0.18$ to $-0.19$).
-Vanden Berk et al. (2001) integrated the SDSS spectra of more than 2200 quasars and found an average $\alpha_{\rm o}\approx -0.44$.
-They also note that by using only the low-redshift sources, the optical spectral index becomes steeper ($\alpha_{\rm o}\approx -0.65$).
-Our average value ($\alpha_{\rm o}\approx -1.03$) seems to be in agreement with this trend.
+The average optical spectral index of the present sample of RLNLS1s is $\alpha_{\rm o}=1.0\pm0.8$ (median $0.8$), in agreement with the previous surveys of RQNLS1 (Constantin \& Shields, 2003) and RLNLS1s (Komossa et al. 2006a, Yuan et al. 2008).
+A comparison with the optical slopes measured by Whalen et al. (2006) reveals similar slopes (particularly, Fig.~4 in Whalen et al. 2006), with some exceptions likely due to the source variability.
+For example, J1159+2838 changed from $\alpha_{\rm o}\approx -0.19$ to $0.04$, and J1358+2658 switched from $\alpha_{\rm o}\approx 0.45$ to $0.97$.
+Vanden Berk et al. (2001) integrated the SDSS spectra of more than 2200 quasars and found an average $\alpha_{\rm o}\approx 0.44$.
+They also note that by using only the low-redshift sources, the optical spectral index becomes steeper ($\alpha_{\rm o}\approx 0.65$).
+Our average value ($\alpha_{\rm o}\approx 1.0$) seems to be in agreement with this trend.